 Google Forms is a perfectly reasonable option for anyone who needs to create simple forms without advanced features or integrations.

 However, its design flexibility is limited and there simply aren't enough tools on offer for me to be able to recommend it.

 Most Google Forms alternatives are slightly expensive Yet, working out a few dollars per month for a premium form builder is indeed worth it.

 I mean, the price of most platforms starts at the price of a couple of coffees per month, which really isn't that bad, right?

 For a powerful all-around option, I'd go for Typeform.

 JotForm is a great alternative if you need maximal design flexibility, but I'd seriously consider Wufoo if you're on a tight budget.

 There are numerous WordPress form builder plugins, but WPForms stands out as excellent.

-The rest of the options on this list are also definitely worth considering, and I'd suggest taking advantage of any free plans or free trials available to help you decide on the best option for your needs.
+The rest of the Google Forms alternatives are also definitely worth considering, and I'd suggest taking advantage of any free plans or free trials available to help you decide on the best option for your needs.